Traumatic Perforation of the Tympanic Membrane

 Perforation is generally evident on otoscopy.
 Any blood obscuring the ear canal is carefully suctioned.
 Irrigation and pneumatic otoscopy are avoided.
 Extremely small perforations may require otomicroscopy or middle ear impedance studies for definitive diagnosis.
 If possible, audiometric studies are done before and after treatment to avoid confusion between trauma-induced and treatment-induced hearing loss.

 Often, no specific treatment is needed.
 The ear should be kept dry; routine antibiotic ear drops are unnecessary.
 However, prophylaxis with oral broad-spectrum antibiotics or antibiotic ear drops is necessary if contaminants may have entered through the perforation as occurs in dirty injuries.

-If the ear becomes infected, amoxicillin 500 mg po q 8 h is given for 7 days.
+If the ear becomes infected, amoxicillin 500 mg orally every 8 hours is given for 7 days.

-Although most perforations close spontaneously, surgery is indicated for a perforation persisting > 2 mo.
+Although most perforations close spontaneously, surgery is indicated for a perforation persisting > 2 months.
 Persistent conductive hearing loss suggests disruption of the ossicular chain, necessitating surgical exploration and repair.

 The ear should be kept dry during healing; topical or systemic antibiotics are unnecessary unless there is significant contamination or if infection develops.